 - Caffeine is a stimulate.
 Drinking coffee has been shown to increase mental attention in the short term.
 Some have even suggested that by drinking coffee, we can better cognitive function.

 - Some studies show that habitual coffee drinking may protect us against developing Alzheimer's disease later in life.

 Coffee is not without potential adverse effects:

 - There is controversial evidence linking coffee consumption to heart diseases.
-Some studies state, “consumption is associated with significantly increased risk of cardiovascular disease.”
+Some studies state, "consumption is associated with significantly increased risk of cardiovascular disease."
 These same studies have shown a cholesterol-raising effect in some of the chemical compounds of coffee, such as determines, cafestol, kahweol and plasma homocysteine.
-This may be of-set by some of the antioxidants, but the overall agreement is that coffee may adversely effect the heart.
+This may be offset by some of the antioxidants, but the overall agreement is that coffee may adversely affect the heart.

 - Coffee disturbs the functioning of blood vessels, both in turgidity and tone.

 - Coffee affects the nervous system, heart rhythms, and has been linked to irregular heartbeat.
 It may also adversely affect blood pressure.

 - Coffee drinking should be heavily avoided by people at risk, or who have Osteoporosis.
 Studies show a link between drinking coffee and urinary calcium excretion.